cashapp/logquacious/README.md

 `urlPrefix` is the URL to connect to your Elasticsearch server, without a trailing slash.
 This will resolve to `urlPrefix/index/_search`.

 `fields` is a reference to the key of the `fields` in the top level of the json configuration.

+`terms` is a string containing Elasticsearch terms that will always be added to the user's terms.
+Useful to hide logs of queries to Logquacious.

 ### fields